deuill/coreos-home-server/README.md

 make deploy HOST=example
 ```

-This will compile the host-specific `host/example/spec.fcc` file to its corresponding
+This will compile the host-specific `host/example/spec.bu` file to its corresponding Ignition format
-Ignition format via the `fcct` utility (which is expected to be installed on the system), and serve
+via the `butane` utility (which is expected to be installed on the system), and serve the final
-the final result over HTTP on the local network.
-This, of course, assumes that you'll be installing
+result over HTTP on the local network.
+This, of course, assumes that you'll be installing on [bare
-on [bare metal](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/) on a system on your
+metal](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/) on a system on your local
-local network -- support for additional targets may be added in the future.
+network -- support for additional targets may be added in the future.

 ## Testing